 Facts about Washington:

-1. A few things Washington is known for are: the birthplace of Starbucks coffee, beautiful landscapes, and Native American Heritage.
-Washington has a few state nicknames, and they are: the Evergreen State and the Green Tree State.
-The Washington state motto is “Alki” or “Al-ki”.
-“Alki” or “Al-ki” is a Native American word that means, “Bye and Bye”.
-The abbreviation for Washington is WA.
+1. Did you know that Washington is known for its beautiful landscapes, the birthplace of Starbucks coffee, and a hub of Native American Heritage?
+It's no wonder that Washington has earned a few nicknames: the Evergreen State and the Green Tree State.
+The state motto, “Alki” or “Al-ki,” is a Native American word that means “Bye and Bye.”
+And let's not forget the unique abbreviation for Washington: WA.
+These are just a few of the many fascinating aspects of this state that we'll be exploring.

-2. The capital of Washington is Olympia.
-Olympia officially became the capital of Washington on November 28, 1853.
+2. Washington's capital is Olympia, which officially became the capital on November 28, 1853.
 Richmond has an estimated population of about 55,920 people.

 Remember to ask your parent/caretaker’s permission before clicking on any links!

-5. The current state flag of Washington was officially adopted on March 5, 1923.
-Washington’s state flag has a green background.
-Washington’s state seal appears on the center of the flag.
+5. Washington's current state flag was officially adopted on March 5, 1923.
+It has a green background, and the state seal appears in the center.

-Know any quick facts about Washington; share in the comments?
+Know any quick facts about Washington; share them in the

 Get your free printable Washington worksheet here: